 Please read the guidance notes before applying – this gives information about the application procedure including requirements for submitting plans, advertising the application, the requirement to serve the application on each of the responsible authorities and the fees.

 Download and complete the premises licence application form.
 You will also need to submit a consent of DPS form, signed by the proposed Designated Premises Supervisor, if alcohol is to be supplied at the premises.
 The form/s should be accompanied by a plan of your premises and the correct fee.
-If you are applying as an individual you will need to provide proof that you are entitled to work in the UK (see guidance notes on the back of the application form for a list of acceptable documents to demonstrate your entitlement to work.)
+If you are applying as an individual you will need to provide proof that you are entitled to work in the UK (see guidance notes on the back of the application form for ways in which to demonstrate your "Right to Work" status.)

 Alternatively you can apply online.